ddbj/www/_metabobank/metadata-e.md

 : Enter [MD5 hash value](/checksum-e.html) of processed data file here.

 [Metabolite Assignment File](#Metabolite_Assignment_File)<a name="Metabolite_Assignment_File"></a>
 : A TSV file containing information about the metabolites investigated in the study.
-Information regarding database accession IDs , where in the spectra the metabolite is found and data pertaining to its abundance within the study samples should be reported in this file format.
+Information regarding database accession IDs, where in the spectra the metabolite is found and data pertaining to its abundance within the study samples should be reported in this file format.
 See [Metabolite assignment file](/metabobank/datafile-e.html#ms-maf) for details.

 [Comment\[Metabolite Assignment File md5\]](#Metabolite_Assignment_File_md5)<a name="Metabolite_Assignment_File_md5"></a>
 : Enter [MD5 hash value](/checksum-e.html) of metabolite assignment file here.